rexagod/crdmetrics/README.md

 ## Notes

-- Metrics stability: There are no metrics [stability](https://kubernetes.io/blog/2021/04/23/kubernetes-release-1.21-metrics-stability-ga/) guarantees, as the metrics are user-generated.
 - Garbage in, garbage out: Invalid configurations will generate invalid metrics.
 The exception to this being that certain checks that ensure metric structure are still present (for e.g., `value` should be a `float64`).
+- Library support: The module is **never** intended to be used as a library, and as such, does not export any functions or types, with `pkg/` being an exception (for managed types and such).
+- Metrics stability: There are no metrics [stability](https://kubernetes.io/blog/2021/04/23/kubernetes-release-1.21-metrics-stability-ga/) guarantees, as the metrics are user-generated.
+- No middle-ware: The configuration is `unmarshal`led into a set of stores that the codebase directly operates on.
+There is no middle-ware that processes the configuration before it is used, in order to avoid unnecessary complexity.
+However, the expression(s) within the `value` and `labelValues` may need to be evaluated before being used, and as such, are exceptions.

 ## TODO